-Except for HKFRS 16 Leases ("HKFRS 16"), none of the new or revised standards and interpretation that are effective from 1 April 2019 have had a material effect on the Group's accounting policies.
+None of the new or revised standards and interpretation that are effective from 1 April 2020 have had a material effect on the Group's accounting policies.
 The Group has not applied any new standard or interpretation that is not yet effective for the current accounting period.
-The impact of the adoption of HKFRS 16 is summarised below.